-Before the Strategic Plan 2019-24 was adopted in August 2019, IFLA's previous strategic plan set out strategic directions and goals for 2016-21.
-It aimed to guide the governance and activities of the organisation.
-The plan set out four Strategic Directions, progressed through a set of Key Initiatives and Activities.
+Before the Strategic Plan 2019-24 was adopted in August 2019, IFLA's previous Strategic Plan covered the period 2016-21.
+It set out four Strategic Directions, progressed through a set of Key Initiatives and Activities.

 Drawing on the results of the dynamic Global Vision process and in recognition of the development of new major projects in connection with SIGL (Stichting IFLA Global Libraries), the IFLA Governing Board saw the need to change from the IFLA Strategic Plan 2016-21 earlier than expected.
-The new Strategic Plan 2019-24 was developed in an inclusive process incorporating the views and voices of IFLA's members and Professional Units.
+The new Strategy 2019-24 was developed in an inclusive process incorporating the views and voices of IFLÁ s Members and Professional Units.